Skip to main content

 Differences in Vertica SQL compared to other SQL dialects

-• There are no column tables, just row tables
+• There are no column tables, just row tables.

-• There is no NVARCHAR, use VARCHAR instead
+• There is no NVARCHAR, use VARCHAR instead.

-• There is no DECIMAL or NUMERIC, use FLOAT instead
+• There is no DECIMAL or NUMERIC, use FLOAT instead.

-• No table or view that exists at the end of the job execution can contain a column with the data type TIME because these cannot be exported to parquet which we need for the engine load
+• No table or view that exists at the end of the job execution can contain a column with the data type TIME, because these cannot be exported to Parquet, which we need for the engine load.

-• date null checks
+• Date null checks work differently (see below).

-• insert multiple rows at once
+• Inserting multiple rows at once works differently (see below).

 Date null checks

-They work differently compared to e.g. HANA:
+These checks work differently compared to HANA:

 COALESCE(date_column, '') <> '' -- does not work because in Vertica the parameters of the COALESCE function need to have the same data type